ibm-cloud-architecture/infrastructure-design-decision-tool/README.md

 ![Figure 1: IaaS design process](/images/rainbow_tool_fig1.png)

-Figure 1: IaaS design Process
+Figure 1: IaaS design process

 A high-level example of an e-commerce workload has been provided to assist you with the Design Decision Tool.
 After reviewing the example you can then apply the concepts to your workload.